Davidsksilva/arqueio-backend/README.md

 # Arqueio Backend

-Backend project from Arqueio, a failed startup that I helped building.
+Backend source code from Arqueio, a discontinued architecture management platform startup that I was part of.
+It might be a useful reference material for someone that wants to build a backend in Node.js that includes:

+- User registration and authentication;
+- Database operations;
+- File upload to AWS S3;

+Some technologies used in the project:

+- Express: web framework
+- Postgres: store data
+- Sequelize ORM: interact with database
+- Multer: to handle file upload
+- AWS S3: to store files

 API utilizada para armazenar/resgatar informações do banco de dados.
 Também contém regra de negócio.